Blog

 Co-Founder of CatDoes

-A good database for a small business is what turns scattered information into a powerful tool for smart decisions.
-If you're still juggling customer details, inventory, and sales in spreadsheets, you're working with a system that's inefficient and, frankly, prone to costly mistakes.
+A good database for a small business turns scattered information into a tool you can actually run your business on.
+If you're still juggling customers, inventory, and sales across spreadsheets, you're working with a system that's slow and prone to costly mistakes.
+There's a more organized, scalable way to do it.

 Why Spreadsheets Are Holding Your Business Back

 For most small business owners, spreadsheets feel like a comfortable place to start.
-They're familiar and seem easy.
-But as your business grows, that comfort quickly becomes a bottleneck.
+They're familiar and easy.
+But as your business grows, that comfort becomes a bottleneck.

 The Hidden Costs of Disorganization

-Manual data entry across different spreadsheets isn't just tedious, it's a recipe for disaster.
-One simple typo can throw off your inventory counts, send marketing emails to the wrong people, or create flawed financial reports.
-These small errors add up, costing you both time and money.
+Manual data entry across different spreadsheets isn't just tedious, it's a recipe for errors.
+One typo can throw off your inventory counts, send emails to the wrong people, or create flawed financial reports.
+As your data grows, those spreadsheets also get slow and clunky, making a real-time view of your business nearly impossible.

 A dedicated database gives you a single source of truth.
-It ensures everyone on your team is working with the same accurate, up-to-date information, which eliminates confusion and empowers them to make confident, data-driven decisions.
+Everyone on your team works from the same accurate, up-to-date information, which removes confusion and supports confident, data-driven decisions.

 Spreadsheets vs. Dedicated Databases